Captsi/MMM-UKTide/README.md

-Using newsfeed as a basis for a tide app
+Using MMM SORT as a basis for a tide app